Original Issuance Date: January 8, 1976

 When it is determined that a lump sum payment of accrued vacation is appropriate for faculty, academic staff and limited appointees, it will be calculated as follows:

+Annual compensation/2080 x number of vacation hours.
+The Hourly Rate is rounded using the procedure in section 6.N.ii of this policy.
 The same calculations should be used to determine any overdrawn leave to be repaid.

-L. Calculation of Terminal Leave
+M. Calculation of Terminal Leave

 Effective July 1, 2016, the University will charge a leave benefit rate at the time annual leave is earned and record the leave benefits as a liability.
 Terminal Leave rate will be charged on all funding strings associated with salary payments.
 An institution pooled account will house lump sum funds until the unused leave benefits are paid out.